tc39/proposal-type-annotations/README.md

 #### Relevant proposals and discussions in TC39

+The earliest proposal for types in JavaScript that we're aware of is [Waldemar Horwat's "Types" specification from July 2000](https://www-archive.mozilla.org/js/language/js20-2000-07/libraries/types.html).

+The [proposed draft of ECMAScript 4th edition in 2008](http://archives.ecma-international.org/2008/TC39/tc39-2008-040.pdf) called for types and optional type annotations; TC39 agreed to withdraw the ES4 proposal in 2008, shipping ES 3.1 as ES5 in 2010.
+[Auth0 has a blog post with a brief history of the saga of ECMAScript 4](https://auth0.com/blog/the-real-story-behind-es4/).

 TC39 has previously discussed [guards](https://web.archive.org/web/20141214075910/http://wiki.ecmascript.org/doku.php?id=strawman:guards), which form a new, stronger type system.

 Previously, Sam Goto led discussions around an [optional types proposal](https://github.com/samuelgoto/proposal-optional-types) which aimed to unify syntax and semantics across the type-checkers.